-Strengths Weaknesses Healthy commercial areas with low vacancy rates and sizable employment numbers within the town's approximately 536 companies (based on a 2012 Survey of Business Owners: Company Summary) Excellent regional transportation connections and accessibility by way of MD 295 and US 50 Stable industrial parks supporting approximately 5000 jobs Very low vacancy rates in the office sector Lacking in walkable, pedestrian-oriented commercial experiences Cheverly Metro Station has the lowest weekday ridership of other metro stations in the Metro system No new opportunities for shopping, dining and community gathering locations due, in part, to lack of commercial spaces that can accommodate new businesses Outdated visual appearance of existing commercial areas along MD 202 (Landover Road) No mixed-use development Lack of public art Lack of redevelopment movement due, in part, to few sales of commercial properties
+Strengths Weaknesses Healthy commercial areas with low vacancy rates and sizable employment numbers within the town's approximately 536 companies (based on a 2012 Survey of Business Owners: Company Summary) Excellent regional transportation connections and accessibility by way of MD 295 and US 50 Stable industrial parks supporting approximately 5000 jobs Very low vacancy rates in the office sector Lacking in walkable, pedestrian-oriented commercial experiences Cheverly Metro Station has the lowest weekday ridership of other metro stations in the Metro system No new opportunities for shopping, dining and community gathering locations due, in part, to lack of commercial spaces that can accommodate new businesses Outdated visual appearance of existing commercial areas along MD 202 (Landover Road) No mixed-use development Lack of public art Lack of redevelopment movement due, in part, to few sales of

-Desired Outcomes and Progress Measures Strategies and Action Items Implementatio n Partners

-Outcome 1: Enhanced Strategy A: Install pole banners and arched signage welcoming people to the Town of Cheverly along new lampposts along Landover Rd.
-Town of Cheverly

-visual quality Redevelopment

-of existing Strategy B: Install new signage identifying a "Four Corners" shopping area at Kilmer Rd and Landover Rd as a pedestrian-friendly, art-centric, commercial hub Authority Landover Row,
+Desired Outcomes and Progress Measures Strategies and Action Items Implementatio n Partners Outcome 1: Strategy A: Install pole banners and arched signage welcoming people to the Town of Enhanced Town of Cheverly along new lampposts along Landover Rd.
+Cheverly visual quality Redevelopment of existing Strategy B: Install new signage identifying a "Four Corners" shopping area at Authority U Kilmer Rd and Landover Rd as a pedestrian-friendly, art-centric, commercial hub Landover Row, commercial LLC areas and Commercial along adjacent landowners and tenants

-commercial LLC

-areas and Commercial

-along adjacent landowners and

-tenants

 streets Cheverly artist groups

 Progress groups

 Measures:

 Facade,

 lighting,

 signage,

 public art and

 redevelopment

 enhancements

 to commercial

 buildings and

 streetscapes

-Outcome 2: Streets are A. Consets a core for a reight arranged arrange for a relative animate a contract had Diamina
+D1 ·

-New Strategy A: Create new financial support system for public-private partnerships that encourages redevelopment of existing commercial parcels with Redevelopment Planning Board,
+Outcome 2: Strategy A: Create new financial support system for public-private partnerships that encourages redevelopment of existing commercial parcels with Redevelopment Planning Board,

-Authority guidance.
+New Authority guidance.
 Cheverly Green

-opportunities for shopping, Infrastructure
+opportunities Autority guidance.
+Infrastructure

-dining and Strategy B: Attract new businesses to commercial spaces.
+for shopping, Strategy B: Attract new businesses to commercial spaces.
 Establish facade and Committee,

-community Landscaping improvement program for tenants and commercial property owners.
+dining and Landscaping improvement program for tenants and commercial property owners.
 Cheverly

-Offer design services to commercial property owners that will assist with marketing Native Planting
+community Offer design services to commercial property owners that will assist with marketing Native Planting

-gathering along and advertising of available commercial spaces to higher end tenants Project
+gathering and advertising of available commercial spaces to higher end tenants Project

-Landover Strategy C: Reach out to medical offices and have them engage with the newly established Industrial Park for
+along Strategy C: Reach out to medical offices and have them engage with the newly established Industrial Park for

+Landover assistance with green aesthetic improvements.

-Road assistance with green aesthetic improvements.
+Road assistance with green destricte improvements.

-Road

 Progress Strategy D: Engage with local business owners regarding Cheverly youth volunteering and being employed at

 Measures: local businesses.
 This increases foot traffic, revenue, community interest in the business and allows dollars to

 Redevelopmen have a greater economic impact.

-VINE Corp,
+t of facades Strate or E. De subady on second with the Chevronic Art Callesting and the start and this in Terror H. 1 VINE Corp,

-t of facades Strategy E: Regularly engage with the Cheverly Art Collective and hosts art exhibits in Town Hall.
-Cheverly Youth
+and Strategy E: Regularly engage with the Cheverly Art Collective and hosts art exhibits in Town Hall.
+Cheverly Youth Commission,

-and 5, 5 , 6 6 , Commission,

 streetscaping Cheverly Art

 along with Collective

-new tenants
+new tenants Concentre

 creating sense

 of place along

 commercial

 corridors

+corridors

-Outcome 3: Strategy A: Improve working relationship with RDA.
+Strategy A: Improve working relationship with RDA.

-New Stephen Paul
+Outcome 3: Stephen Paul

-opportunities Strategy B: Establish guidelines and submit environmentally friendly requests for Hospital Hill development (RDA), Todd Pounds (Town
+New Strategy B: Establish guidelines and submit environmentally friendly requests for Hospital Hill development (RDA), Todd

+opportunities (attached).
+Pounds (Town

-for shopping, (attached).
-Attorney)
+for shopping, Attorney)

 dining and Strategy C: Pursue annexation of the Hospital Hill site.
 Kairos/Urban

-community Atlantic (future
+community Atlantic (future developers of

-gathering developers of
+gathering the site)

 along the site)

 Landover

 Road

 Progress

 Measures:

 Developers for

 Hospital Hill

 have included

 the Town of

 Cheverly in

 design

 concepts for

 multi-million-

 dollar